site2site/site2site.github.io/lectures/week1/attitude.md

 > 	“Communications tools don't get socially interesting until they get technologically boring.”
 	-Clay Shirky, _Here Comes Everybody_

-### Rule: We will limit our techno-obsessions to the banal.
+### We will limit our techno-obsessions to the banal.